olcf/HIP_for_CUDA_programmers/exercises/sparkler/solution/README.md

 To build for Summit, run `./make.sh` for CUDA GPU build, or `env USE_GPU=NO ./make.sh` for the CPU only build.
-To build for Crusher, do the same as above.
+To build for Crusher, do the same as above while logged into Crusher.
  The crusher version will use openblas instead of ESSL for the CPU version.

 ## Running